 Don’t be secretive about your new activities-based rewards.
 Open communication and incentives will increase innovation and help everyone’s bottom line.

-If you liked this post, check out Sales Pipeline Academy to receive actionable emails and kick-start your next sales cycle.
+If you liked this post, check out Sales Pipeline Course to receive actionable emails and kick-start your next sales cycle.